Chinese New Year Party

 About the Chinese New Year Party

-Our Biggest Party of the Year is Going VIRTUAL!
+Our Biggest Party of the Year went VIRTUAL!

 Over 600 supporters of the Nathan Yip Foundation typically gather in Denver, Colorado for a memorable evening celebrating the Chinese Lunar New Year.